diffblue/gitlab/doc/administration/postgresql/moving.md

 enable Database Load Balancing, you will need to move your databases to RDS for PostgreSQL.

-In order to move databases from one instance to another:
+To move databases from one instance to another:

 1. Gather the source and destination PostgreSQL endpoint information: